chrispwolf/night-tripper-platen/content/chapters/Rules for Play/skirmishes.md

 ## Skirmish Actions
 ### Talking
-If you choose to talk as your action, you can say a few words before anything else happens.
+Say a few words before anything else happens.
 Maybe if you are diplomatic you can stop this foolishness before it starts.

 ### Melee Attacks
-Melee attacks are all resolved simultaneously.
+Resolve all melee attacks simultaneously.

 Melee weapons are short (knife), medium (club, sword), or long (spear).